 CRM software manages and analyzes customer interactions throughout their journey with your company.
-By compiling a mass of information about customers, CRMs allow businesses to enhance their marketing, sales and customer support experiences and create personalized journeys for their customers.
+By compiling a mass of information about customers, CRMs allow businesses to enhance their marketing, sales and customer support to create tailored experiences for each individual.

-When you are able to bring topics from previous communications back up in conversation, your prospects will feel a closer relationship with you — they’ll understand that you have their concerns in mind.
+For example, when your customer support rep is able to bring up topics from previous communications in conversation, customers will feel a closer relationship with you — they’ll understand that you have their concerns in mind.
 It’s a win-win situation; because you made them feel special, they’ll be more likely to become loyal, repeat buyers and spread the word about your business for you.

 We reached out to industry leaders to find out how they use CRM to create these kinds of connections and personalize the customer lifecycle.
 Check out their advice and apply it to your business to improve your customer relationships and sales potential: